Arsenic contamination of groundwater

 Permission for reproduction of materials contained in these web pages is granted subject to the inclusion of the following acknowledgement:

-In collaboration with COWI and DAEPA (Direction de L’Approvisionnement en Eau Potable et de L’Assainissement), the BGS has carried out an investigation of arsenic in groundwaters from the Ouahigouya area of rural northern Burkina Faso.
+In collaboration with COWI and Direction de L’Approvisionnement en Eau Potable et de L’Assainissement (DAEPA), BGS carried out an investigation of arsenic (As) in groundwaters from the Ouahigouya area of rural northern Burkina Faso.

-Previous surveys had shown that some sources of drinking water in the area had concentrations of arsenic above the WHO guideline value for arsenic (10 µg/L) and some villagers were presenting with skin problems consistent with chronic arsenic exposure.
+Previous surveys had shown that some sources of drinking water in the area had concentrations of As above the World Health Organization’s guideline value for arsenic (10 μg/L) and some villagers were presenting with skin problems consistent with chronic As exposure.

 Groundwater in northern Burkina Faso